Travelling with a person who requires a mobility aid such as a wheelchair or walker may be uniquely different, but not impossible.

 - Try to arrive early, whether it’s at the airport, or a meeting spot with your tour group.
 This doesn’t mean you need to rush around and potentially miss out on your surroundings.
 On the contrary, being early means you can take your time going through the check-in and security procedures at the airport, and avoid the crowds at popular tourist attractions.

 - Let the screening officer at the airport know about mobility issues including vision, hearing, speech, medical, or other special needs that the person you’re travelling with has.
 Knowing this information helps airport staff assist the person you are taking care of in the most efficient and unobtrusive manner as possible.
-In some cases, those travelling with mobility issues can bypass the metal detector and opt for the hand-held or full-body scanner.
 Let check-in staff know if you need help lifting carry-on baggage or getting the person to his or her assigned seat.